Cal-CS-61A-Staff/cs61a-apps/exam-write/README.md

 body text, written in Markdown.
 Then you must provide at least one `INPUT` statement.
 Then you can provide `SOLUTION` and `NOTE` blocks.

 Additionally, you can set a constant ID for your question by setting the config ID.
+This is useful as the examtool randomly generates an ID every time you recompile the exam.
+This will statically set an ID for the question.
+This is useful in allowing you to recompile and redeploy an exam without needing to worry about losing the link of a students answers to a question.

 ```
 # CONFIG ID MYNEWID